Skip to main content

 Photo credits: Hochschuh & Donovan / artists

-Katrin Hochschuh & Adam Donovan: CURIOUS TAUTOPHONE – TENSOR FIELD ONTOLOGY / opening
+Katrin Hochschuh & Adam Donovan: CURIOUS TAUTOPHONE – TENSOR FIELD ONTOLOGY / presentation

 Vašulka Kitchen Brno & BAiR 2025